-General Guidelines - Products are exempt if the seller is the producer of the food or an immediate family member residing in the producer's household and familiar with the food, • foods are sold only to the end consumer, • packaged foods must be labeled according to the code including a statement that the food was made in a kitchen not subject to inspection, or • a sign is posted at the stand for unpackaged foods, that they were prepared in an uninspected kitchen.
+General Guidelines - Products are exempt if the seller is the producer of the food or an immediate family member residing in the producer's household and familiar with the food.
+Products must be sold only to the end consumer.
+Labeling and signage requirements must be followed.